 Another issue to consider is an advance declaration of a client's end of life wishes, to be followed if they are unable to state them.

 Getting these affairs in order can bring not only comfort, and peace of mind, but it also serves to diminish the ultimate burdens on your loved ones, who will be left to deal with your affairs as you grow old, and when you die.

-Page 2 of 2 - Helping clients become aware of, understand, and effectively deal with these and other issues in the manner that they choose is the role of a lawyer.
+Helping clients become aware of, understand, and effectively deal with these and other issues in the manner that they choose is the role of a lawyer.